 Float Mobile Learning Primer 1.5 – The Float Mobile Learning Primer is an introductory guide to mobile learning, featuring terms, examples, book excerpts and idea starters available for iOS and Android.
-The Primer is now optimized for tablets and has received a number of content updates.
+The Primer is now optimized for tablets and has received some content updates.

 RabbleBrowser 2.7 – RabbleBrowser is a collaborative Web browser for the iPad that is great for classrooms or meeting rooms.
 Earlier this year, it was featured on Forbes’ list of top 10 apps to make to make your business more productive in 2013.
 RabbleBrowser is now available for the first time in German.
 It has also been localized for Italian, Spanish, French and Japanese languages.

 Sandbox 1.2 – Sandbox is a Web browsing app for iOS devices (iPhone, iPod Touch, iPad) that restricts users to a whitelist of websites.
 Users can now enjoy Sandbox in German, Italian, Spanish, French and Japanese.

 “These advanced custom-developed applications for mobile learning purposes show the way to a new world of professional development, as well as K-12 development, higher education and beyond,” Udell said.
 “It is clear that ‘I’m learning’ is not just you learning on a mobile device, and these applications prove just that.”